llandsmeer/inkvt/README.md

 # Todo

+ - I just got really strange errors about wrong `GLIBCXX_3.4` versions?
+I fixed it with `-static` but now the binary is 13Mb.
+I think its due to std::allocator via std::string/std::stringstream?
  - Implement `vterm` callback `moverect`
  - Implement `vterm` callback `movecursor`
  - Make it runnable from KFMon and KOReader.
 I'm thinking, reading `/proc/*/fd` for processes